 Turn the oven down to 190°C and cook for a further 20 minutes.

-Remove from the oven, leave to cool for 5 minutes and then pop onto a Technique: Chop To cut large ingredients or dishes into smaller chunks using a sharp knife.
-You can chop using a serrated blade fitted inside your food processor.
-I know this Teach me, please chopping board.
+Remove from the oven, leave to cool for 5 minutes and then pop onto a chopping board.
 Cut into 6 equal pieces.
 Brush the steak with oil and season with salt and pepper.

 On a hot griddle or frying pan, fry the steak for three minutes on each side (or longer if you like it well done).
 Leave the rest for at least five minutes.
-Technique: Slicing Cutting a larger piece of food into even pieces or strips.
-I know this Teach me, please Slice into 1cm strips.
+Slice into 1cm strips.

-On the Yorkshire, place a layer of watercress and rocket, followed by the Technique: Slicing Cutting a larger piece of food into even pieces or strips.
-I know this Teach me, please sliced steak and spoon over the bearnaise sauce.
+On the Yorkshire, place a layer of watercress and rocket, followed by the sliced steak and spoon over the bearnaise sauce.

 Heat the oil to 180°C. To make the onion rings, dust in the plain flour and then dip in the remaining batter, gently place into the oil.
 Cook for approximately 1-2 minutes on each side until golden and crispy.